mahronid/thinkpad-e480-hackintosh/README.md

 #### Keyboard

-Functioning normally except the <kbd>Insert</kbd> key, which is not presented on Magic Keyboard.
-Keyboard backlight is working properly as well.
+Functioning normally except the <kbd>Insert</kbd> , which is not presented on Magic Keyboard.

 #### SSD

 Both NVMe & SATA are functioning normally and TRIM is enabled for both of them.

-#### Bluetooth, Handoff, Airplay, Airdrop

-Functioning normally, but Airdrop only from iPhone to MacOS.
+#### Bluetooth

+Bluetooth functioning partially (Failed to connect on iPhone and AirPods)

-#### Trackpad & Trackpoint
+#### Trackpad-Trackpoint

 Functioning normally.
-Trackpoint and UltraNavs are working properly as well.

-## What is not working
+#### Wireless-Card

+Functioning normally.

+#### Integrated-Camera

+Functioning normally.

+#### Headphone/mic combo

+Functioning normally.

+## What-is-not-working

+- Airdrops and Handoff Fail to work properly.
-<kbd>Fn</kbd> shortcut might stop working after wake from sleep.
+- <kbd>Fn</kbd> shortcut might stop working after wake from sleep.
 It is a common bug happened among ThinkPad E470, E480 E490, E570, E580, E590, etc.

+### Known Issue

+- After waking up from sleep, there may be a problem that the battery does not quickly update after plugging in and unplugging the power supply.
+The temporary solution is to manually sleep the system again, and it will return to normal after waking up. <br>
+- Bluetooth headphone (Ex.
+Airpods) sometimes disconnect/unstable connection if the distance is far (> 3 meters). <br>
+- Airdrop only from iPhone to MacOS.
+These problems are being solved.

-## Recommended BIOS Config
+## Recommended-BIOS-Config

-> Make sure you have disabled Windows login password before entering the BIOS, because you might not be able to login with "PIN" on Windows after configuring your BIOS as following.

 - Security
-  - Intel SGX: Disabled
+  - Intel SGX: Software Controlled
 - Boot
-  - Boot Mode: Both UEFI and Legacy
+  - Boot Mode: Both UEFI and Legacy (CSM Yes)
   - Boot Priority: UEFI First
   - Quick Boot: Enabled